HasserJames/priceBasket/readme.md

 3.- Configurable/scalable test for Z number of Bread

-4.- Configurable/scalable test for X number of Soup
+4.- Configurable/scalable test for W number of Soup

-5.- Configurable/scalable test for all products: X number of apples, Y number of Milk, Z number of Bread, Z number of Soup
+5.- Configurable/scalable test for all products: X number of apples, Y number of Milk, Z number of Bread, W number of Soup

 To change the number of any product just update the following variables in the file `src/test/scala/PriceBasketTests.scala`: